gw-inux/Course--Intro-Applied-Numerical-Groundwater-Modeling/docs/02_A - Theories and Concepts/A1/A1_index.md

 ---
-title: Basic Hydrogeology
+title: A1 - Basic Hydrogeology
 layout: default
 nav_order: 1
-parent: A) Theoretical and Conceptual Knowledge
+parent: A - Theoretical and Conceptual Knowledge
 has_children: true
 ---
 <script